jingtc20/Tic-Tac-Toe/README.md

 # tic-tac-toe
-Use React to create the tic-tac-toe game.
+Build the tic-tac-toe game with React.
 It can alternate placing “X”s and “O”s on the board, and display a winner.